 Bristol Temple Meads station in its current form dates back to 1870 and it is glorious.

-Some of the trains services which use it, call at Bristol Temple Meads while on route to other destinations, because it isn’t a terminus.
+Many of the trains which call at Bristol Temple Meads are on route to and other destinations, because it isn’t a terminus.

 So from a traveller’s point of view, aside from its beauty, the station's main feature is the subway beneath the railway lines, which connects most of the platforms (tracks) with the main station building.